tylerlong/manate/dev-notes.md

 for readEmitter, it is always batched. because we know when to start/stop listener for events.
 We provide a `run` method with a `fn` callback.
 The run method will return the result of `fn` and the `readCache`. `readCache` records all the read operations happened during the execution of `fn`.
+And in this `run` method, you are not supposed to change any data.
+It's mainly for (React) render.

 for writeEmitter, by default it is not batched. and we also don't know when to stop listening, it depends on the events and isTrigger.
 We provide a `batch` method with a `fun` callback.
 During the execution of `fn`, all events are batched/cached.
 When `fn` finished, all events will be issued.